 Hyperloop is the technology that will revolutionize the transport system.
 This technology is made up of a sealed tube with low air pressure through which a pod may travel without air resistance or friction.
 The pod inside the Hyperloop’s sealed tube travels at the speed of up 1,223 km/h – about three times faster than the fastest car in the world.

 The technology is expected to significantly shorten travel time, avoid damage to packages and decrease the number of delivery cars, thereby resulting in fewer emissions.
 Virgin Hyperloop, the leading designer of the technology, did the first human passenger test in November 2020.

 Robots are machines that help humans do complex and repetitive tasks.
 As a disruptive innovation, it is related to artificial intelligence; as these robots are highly smart and have enhanced agility and senses.
-The manufacturing industry and carmakers such as Elon Musk, the Founder of TESLA have benefited from the abilities of these machines, and in the future, it is expected that they will help in other sectors such as medicine, security, agriculture, and transportation etc.
+The manufacturing industry and car makers such as Elun Musk, the Founder of TESLA has benefited from the abilities of these machines, and in the future, it is expected that they will help in other sectors such as medicine, security, agriculture, and transportation etc.

 Also known as unmanned aerial vehicles (UAV), drones are aircraft without a human pilot on board.
 They are usually controlled from a ground base.
 Drones usage cuts across surveillance to aerial mapping, to photography and videography.
 Drones technology is also projected to play a dominant role in the logistics sector, especially in the area of delivery.

 The current climate change problem has been attributed to the burning of fossil fuel, which is our main technique for generating energy.
 Renewable energies have been posed to help reduce the problem, and we now have disruptive innovations in the energy sector.

 Some of the technologies used for generating renewable energies include wind turbines, photovoltaic cells, concentrated solar power, geothermal power plants, among others.